Colum McCann: Let the Great World Spin and international recognition

-2010s Writings
+2010s writings

+In 2010, McCann put his words in a different medium, collaborating with Alonzo King to put on a ballet titled Writing Ground.
+The show, part of the Ballets de Monte Carlo, was put up by Alonzo King LINES Ballet.
+McCann's poetry is in the ballet's program but was not spoken in the dances itself.
+Instead, the dances were set to sacred music from different global cultures.

 In 2013, McCann published his eighth book, TransAtlantic.
 Like many of McCann's other books, the novel uses multiple characters and voices to tell a story based on real events.
 The book tells the intertwined stories of Alcock and Brown (the first non-stop transatlantic fliers in 1919), the visit of Frederick Douglass to Ireland in 1845/46, and the story of the Irish peace process as negotiated by Senator George Mitchell in 1998.
-At first, McCann thought about just writing about Douglass's visit, but he said "then it would have been a historical novel and... hate the term … It just seems steeped in aspic.
+At first, McCann thought about just writing about Douglass's visit, but he said "then it would have been a historical novel and ... hate the term ...
+It just seems steeped in aspic.
 I mean every novel's a historical novel anyway.
 But calling something a historical novel seems to put mittens on it, right?
 It puts manners on it.
 And you don't want your novels to be mannered."
-McCann lives just a few blocks from Senator Mitchell in New York City, but did not meet him until he finished a draft of the book.
+McCann lived just a few blocks from Senator Mitchell in New York City, but did not meet him until he finished a draft of the book.